How is mindfulness related to self-compassion?

 Mindfulness is commonly defined as bringing one’s attention on purpose to what is happening in the present moment in an accepting, non-judgmental way.

 Mindfulness has been incorporated into modern-day psychological theories through the so-called third wave therapies which include DBT, ACT, and mindfulness-based therapies.
-I use many of these with my clients to treat anxiety and depression.
-The green links will take you to pages that describe more information about these interventions and ideas.
+I use many of these with my female clients to treat anxiety and depression.
+The colored links will take you to pages that describe more information about these interventions and ideas.

 Mindfulness can be practiced daily through a variety of interventions including meditation.
 Mindfulness has been shown to assist with anxiety and depression, physical health, pain and stress and more.
 Mindfulness is a tremendous skill, very beneficial and a foundation for beginning to understanding how your mind is creating anxiety and depression and other problems in your life.